Royal National Institute for Deaf People

 Hearing Support Team

 The Hearing Support Team is part of Somerset Council’s Education Service.
-The team works with schools, families, preschool practitioners, voluntary organisations and other services to support children and young people who have a hearing impairment that affects their education and help them to develop their full potential.
+The team works with schools, families, early years practitioners, voluntary organisations and other services to support children and young people who have a hearing impairment that affects their education and help them to develop their full potential.

-The team consists of various specialists, including specially qualified teachers, teaching assistants, Higher Level teaching assistants and educational audiologists.
+The team consists of various specialists, including specially Qualified Teachers of the Deaf, Specialist Support Advisors, and Educational Audiologists.
 The team provides teaching, support, advice and training that is tailored to each individual child.

 What they do

-They work with children and families in their homes and early years’ settings from initial diagnosis to 16 (or 19 if they are in full time local education).
+They work with children and families in their homes and early years’ settings, to schools and colleges, from initial diagnosis to 18 (or 25 if they have an EHCP and are accessing education).

 They provide teaching, support, advice and training tailored to each child and situation.
 This means that a priority is given to early Deafness and hearing loss – intervention, access to the curriculum and the development of language and literacy.
 The key focus is on partnership with the young person, their family, their school and other agencies to achieve the best educational outcomes for the learner.